How to Use Dynamic Named Range in Excel Chart (Step by Step)

 Excel Use Dynamic Named Ranged in Chart

-• Now right click on the chart.
+• Right-click on the chart.

-• Then choose the Select Data.
+• Choose Select Data.

 Excel Use Dynamic Named Ranged in Chart